 Official Squarespace email addresses

-If you're not sure whether an email address belongs to Squarespace, compare it to this list of official email addresses:
+If you're not sure if an email address belongs to us, compare it to this list of our official email addresses.

 - email@example.com (Customer Support)

 - firstname.lastname@example.org (Form Block submissions from your site)

 - email@example.com (Squarespace Domains)